-The IIF processing system is designed to provide increased water processing capability during the period between head removal and plenum removal.
+The IIF processing system is designed to provide water processing capability following head removal and until it is replaced by another processing system.
 This increased capability is required to reduce radioactive contaminants in the RCS and to thereby reduce radiation dose rates for workers on and around the IIF.